j0lvera/pgbudget/README.md

 Note: All amounts are in cents (500000 = $5000.00, 4000 = $40.00, etc.).

-The `api.get_account_transactions` function provides a comprehensive view of all transactions affecting a specific account, with the following information:
+The transaction view would typically provide:
 - **date**: The date when the transaction occurred
 - **category**: The budget category or account associated with the transaction
 - **description**: The transaction description